eWaterCycle/ewatercycle/CONTRIBUTING.rst

 You want to make a release
 **************************

-Section is for maintainers of the package.
+This section is for maintainers of the package.

 1. Determine what new version to use.
 Package uses `semantic versioning <https://semver.org>`_.
 2. Checkout ``HEAD`` of ``main`` branch with ``git fetch`` and ``git checkout main``.